|

 perfect length for this trip and you can throw

-them away when you arrive so you don't have to
+it away in the recycling bin when you arrive so you don't have to

-carry them around.
+carry it around.
 You can buy the Aegina

 guide to read on the return trip, better late